 Lee himself has admitted that he has a poor memory, so it is possible that he is misremembering.
 It is all but impossible for the X-Men to have been inspired by Doom Patrol, as it usually took over six months to develop a comic in the 60's.
 As mentioned above, there were three months between the two teams' respective debuts, which would mean that the X-Men would have already been in the works when Doom Patrol hit the stands.

 The comparison is only appearance based however, as Ledger's Joker and Azzarello's Joker have very different personalities.
-And the plot of the Graphic Novel was inspired by the 1989 Christopher Walken movie King Of New York.
+And the plot of the Graphic Novel was inspired by the 1989 Christopher Walken movie King of New York.

-We first went to the moon in 1969.
+Neil Armstrong went to the moon in 1969.
 Snoopy was there earlier that year.
 Tintin predates Snoopy by 16 years, going to the moon in 1953.
 Donald Duck already went there in 1948.
 But Jules Verne's Around The Moon predates everyone (nope—see below), being published in 1870.
 That's 99 years before Real Life.
 In From The Earth To The Moon nobody set foot on the moon.

 James A. Owen received a lot of hate mail for "stealing" the characters of Titania and Oberon from Neil Gaiman's Sandman series for his own Starchild series.
 It got so bad that, as a favor, Neil wrote the intro for the collected anthology explaining that James did not, in fact steal anything that wasn't already stolen.

 Some fans have accused Spider-Man Arch-EnemyNorman Osborn (aka the Green Goblin) of being a rip off of Lex Luthor, because both are Corrupt Corporate Executives.
-Thing is, Norman's been an evil businessman since he debuted in 1966 (his Goblin alter ego debuted two years before he did interestingly enough), while Luthor was a traditional Mad Scientist from his appearance in 1940 until his reinvention as a businessman in 1986.
+Thing is, Norman's been an evil businessman since he debuted in 1966 (his Goblin alter ego debuted two years before he did, interestingly enough), while Luthor was a traditional Mad Scientist from his appearance in 1940 until his reinvention as a businessman in 1986.

 Masked crimefighter who is actually a blind man whose work includes court trials.
 You are probably thinking about Daredevil, who is actually Matt Murdock, a blind lawyer.
 But years before him, in 1939, there was another character like that: blind DA Tony Quinn AKA The Black Bat.